live-labs/lockenv/README.md

-# silo
+# lockenv
-Simple, CLI-friendly secret storage for Terraform (but not limited to) and infrastructure-as-code workflows
+Simple, CLI-friendly secret storage.
+The goal is to let you safely commit secrets to scm